JensRantil/jensrantil.github.io/content/posts/2024-07-31_crowdstrike-risk-at-the-edge.md

 +++
 date = 2024-07-31T17:36:35+02:00
-title = "Risk assessment must happen at the sharp end" description = "I think the Crowdstrike incident is a great example of centralized risk management gone wrong." tags = ["security", "risk"] slug = "centralised-risk-management"
+title = "Crowdstrike: Risk assessment is better off at the sharp end" description = "I think the Crowdstrike incident is a great example of centralized risk management gone wrong." tags = ["security", "risk"] slug = "centralised-risk-management"